Early Learning Regulatory Review

 The Review’s purpose is to ensure that the regulatory system is clear and fit for purpose to support high quality educational outcomes for our youngest learners.

-For more information about the Review, please see these proactively released documents.
+For more information about the Review, refer to the proactively released documents:

 The Review will be completed in three tranches to ensure high priority issues are prioritised first.
 Areas that require more work will be in later tranches.